 Over the course of the year-long program, participants have the unique opportunity to learn from key decisionmakers—and each other—under the aegis of the Aspen Strategy Group.
-The curriculum includes attending the Aspen Security Forum, participating in a tailored Aspen leadership seminar, joining discussions with preeminent foreign policy experts, co-authoring policy papers with their peers for digital publication, and much more.
-At the culmination of the program, the Rising Leaders will join a lifetime network of alumni to further connect with other bold thinkers in national security.
+The curriculum includes attending the Aspen Security Forum, participating in a multipart Gildenhorn Rising Leaders Aspen Seminar, joining discussions with preeminent foreign policy experts, co-authoring policy papers with their peers for publication, and much more.
+At the culmination of the program, the Rising Leaders will join a lifetime network of alumni to further connect with other bold thinkers in national security and foreign policy.

 Why Join the Rising Leaders Program?

 Over the course of the program, participants will:

 Develop and hone their leadership skills.

 Participate in breakout conversations and regular meetings with high-level officials.

 Attend a writing workshop with notable journalists.

 Contribute to conversations at the Aspen Security Forums in Aspen, CO and Washington, DC.

 Have the opportunity to engage with world leaders, senior government officials, members of Congress, journalists, and prominent practitioners in academia, policy, and business.